Grandad Digital Privacy Notice.

 Aside from the above, data will only be transferred outside of the UK for client-related matters where the transfer of your personal data is necessary to progress your instructions.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please contact us to find out more about these rights:
+In certain circumstances, you have rights under data protection laws regarding your personal data.

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.